 Yes, as long as you’re sure you’ll have regular access to a computer that’s connected to the Internet.
 Some of our students use computers they have at work.
 There are also computer labs on campus with Internet access.
 (Like the Library Media Technology Center, for example – more details later.)

 What kind of computer skills should I have?

 In order to succeed in this type of course, you must be computer literate and have experience in computer communication.
 That is, you should have good word processing skills, and be familiar with sending and receiving email.
-You should also feel comfortable navigating the World Wide Web.
+You should also feel comfortable navigating the Internet.
 It is very important that you have these skills before enrolling in an online course, because it will take some time for you to become accustomed to the way an online course works.
 Before you know it, you will need to concentrate on the course material, and you won’t have much time to deal with technical matters.
 Check the “Skills You’ll Need” section in the Online Student Handbook.
 It will help you determine whether or not you’re ready for an online course.

 I think I have the technical skills I need, but I’ve never taken a course like this.
 How do I know if this is right for me?